preston-bernstein/nba-games-service/README.md

-# NBA Games Service (Go)
+# NBA Data Service (Go)

-This service polls upstream NBA providers, normalizes games into the shared data model, caches them in-memory, and exposes HTTP endpoints consumed by the Node BFF.
+This service polls upstream NBA providers, normalizes games into the shared data model, caches them in-memory (snapshots planned), and exposes HTTP endpoints consumed by the Node BFF.
 It ships with a fixture provider for local development and a balldontlie client for real upstream data.

 ## Features
 - Canonical game/domain models aligned with the portfolio’s shared types.